Polish People's Republic: Cinema

-The change in political climate in the 1950s gave rise to the Polish Film School movement, a training ground for some of the icons of the world cinematography.
+The change in political climate in the 1950s gave rise to the Polish Film School movement, a training ground for some of the icons of world cinematography.
 It was then that independent Polish filmmakers such as Andrzej Wajda, Roman Polanski, Wojciech Has, Kieślowski, Zanussi, Bareja and Andrzej Munk often directed films which were a political satire aimed at stultifying the communist authorities in the most gentle manner as possible.
-However, due to censorship, some films were not screened in cinemas until 1989 when communism ended in Central and Eastern Europe.
-The Hourglass Sanatorium (1973) was so controversial, the communist government forbade Wojciech Has to direct for a period of ten years.
+However, due to censorship, some films were not screened in cinemas until 1989, when communism ended in Central and Eastern Europe.
+The Hourglass Sanatorium (1973) was so controversial that the communist government forbade Wojciech Has from directing for a period of ten years.
 The authorities also hired or bribed film critics and literary scholars to poorly review the film.
 The reviewers, however, were so ineffective that in turn the film was applauded in the West and won the Jury Prize at the 1973 Cannes Film Festival.

 The first nominated Polish film at the Academy Awards was Knife in the Water by Polanski in 1963.
 Between 1974 and 1981, Polish films were nominated five times and three consecutively from 1974 to 1976.